Rudxain/Z-Dash/README.md

 # Z-Dash

-This is meant to deviate from some of RobTop's design decisions, since I don't agree with them.
-It's also meant to fix some of his mistakes that cannot by undone.
+This is intended to deviate from some of RobTop's design decisions, since I don't agree with them.
+It's also intended to fix his "non undo-able" mistakes.

 This game won't have main levels/maps.
 It's just a platform for making and playing.